jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 - The garden is pretty
 - The garden is beautiful

-As humans we know that "pretty" and "beautiful" are similar, but how can we learn vector representations these words so that they are "close" together?
-If this can be done, we can start to tackle bigger challenges, such as understanding customer reviews, using news data to trade stocks and even summarize books and articles.
+As humans we know that "pretty" and "beautiful" are similar, but how can we learn vector representations of these words so that they are "close" together?
+If this can be done, we can start to tackle bigger challenges, such as understanding customer reviews, using news data to trade stocks, and even summarize books and articles.

 This post will explain 3 breakthrough algorithms for learning these word vectors (also called word embeddings), and provide code examples for getting started with pre-trained models in Python.
 We'll start with [word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), which is the oldest of the 3, then explore ways of dealing with its shortcomings in [GloVe](https://nlp.stanford.edu/pubs/glove.pdf) and [fasttext](https://arxiv.org/pdf/1607.04606.pdf).